-The LEA is required to convene a meeting with the parents and relevant members of the IEP team who have specific knowledge of the facts identified in the complaint.
-The resolution session:
+The Charter LEA is required to convene a meeting with the parents and relevant members of the IEP team who have specific knowledge of the facts identified in the complaint.
+The resolution session: - (a) Must take place within 15 days of the LEA receiving notice of the parent's complaint (Title 34 of the Code of Federal Regulations § 300.510(a)(1)); - (b) Must include a LEA representative who has decision-making authority (Title 34 of the Code of Federal Regulations § 300.510(a)(1)(i)); - (c) May not include an attorney for the Charter LEA unless the parent is accompanied by an attorney (Title 34 of the Code of Federal Regulations § 300.510(a)(1)(ii)); and

-- a) must take place within 15 days of the LEA receiving notice of the parent's complaint [34 C.F.R.
-300.510(a)(1)] - b) must include a district representative who has decision-making authority [34 C.F.R.
-300.510(a)(1)(i)] - c) may not include an attorney for the LEA unless the parent is accompanied by an attorney [34 C.F.R.
-300.510(a)(1)(ii)] - d) must provide the parents with the opportunity to discuss the complaint and the facts that form the basis of the complaint, and the LEA must be allowed the opportunity to resolve it [34 C.F.R.
-300.510(a)(2)]
+(d) Must provide the parents with the opportunity to discuss the complaint and the facts that form the basis of the complaint, and the LEA must be allowed the opportunity to resolve issues in the complaint (Title 34 of the Code of Federal Regulations § 300.510(a)(2)).